iqm-finland/KQCircuits/README.rst

 KQCircuits
 ==========

-KQCircuits is a Python library developed by Aalto and IQM for automating the design of superconducting quantum circuits.
+KQCircuits is a Python library developed by IQM for automating the design of superconducting quantum circuits.
 It uses the `KLayout <https://klayout.de>`__ layout design program API.